Florida Opiate Detox

 Opiate abuse can ruin a person’s life.
 In fact, this type of drug can be hard to stop taking.
 Because of this, people need a professional detox program.
 Our medical experts know how to help someone leave opiate addiction in their past.
 Moreover, our Florida opiate detox program makes the detox process easier.
 We provide any needed medical support.
 Consequently, our clients prove more likely to finish detox and stay sober.

 The opiate family consists of many types of drugs.
 Opiates are made from the poppy plant.
 They interact with opioid receptors in the body and brain.
 Prescription opioids provide benefits like pain relief.
 Opioids can be prescription medications.
-They also can be “street drugs”, such as heroin.
+They also can be “street drugs”, such as heroin or non-medical fentanyl.

 When taken at prescribed dosages, prescription opiates can be safe.
 They are usually meant to be taken for a short amount of time.
 However, many people end up relying too much on pain relief.
 As a result, they become addicted.
 In addition, many people become addicted to the high they get from using them.
 When this happens, they need Florida opiate detox.

 Opiate detox involves going to a treatment facility.
 Then, a person goes through withdrawing from the drug.
 Although some people try to detox on their own, they often fail.
 In contrast, those who receive professional detox complete it more often.